Nutritional Supplements – Which ones should I take?

 For example, when I’m on the road, I don’t carry every single supplement known to man.
 While traveling, I pack my B12, Vitamin D, probiotic, adrenal herbs, magnesium (helps keep the trains moving on time, AKA travel constipation!), omega 3’s and green powder (I like Amazing Grasses brand–for when I can’t get fresh green juice).
 Use the information in this blog and my Chat & Chew conversation with smarty-pants Dr. Bock as your stepping stone.
 Ready?
 I truly hope this post helps you on your quest for sound advice and answers.

 Here’s an overview of my supplement showdown with Dr. Bock:

 Dr. Bock Tip: If possible, get tested by an integrative MD who can tailor a supplement program for your unique needs and prescribe pharmaceutical-grade supplements.
-If this is not possible (location or finances), make sure you choose high-quality supplements at the store.
+If this is not possible (location or finances), make sure you choose high-quality supplements at the store or online.
 They may be more expensive, but your long-term health is worth the investment.
 And in case you’re interested, Garden of Life and Pure Encapsulations are a couple other over-the-counter supplement brands I trust.

 How can you find an Integrative Doc?
 It’s always ideal to get a referral from a pal or family member, but when that isn’t possible, the world wide web offers some great resources.
 Check out the directories below and interview your doctors to make sure they’re the right fit for your healing team.
 Another bonus to seeing an experienced integrative MD is that they have vetted supplement companies for you and selected the top quality brands.